fuzzy115/SCV_Git_1702/manual.md

  git commit
  I suggest using git commit -m "message", because git requires a message describing committed changes.
-* 5. You should only store the files yoou have changed.
+* 6. You should only store the files you have changed.
 That stands to reason.
-You can add the changed files
+You can add the changed files by using the command git add filename
+* 7. branching: it is a bit similar to having different folders though of course nothing of the kind.
+You can start a new branch by using git branch command. you can switch between bramches by using git switch command